-Due to page limitation, we hereby focus on two representative instances (the availability as an open-source framework easily allows to try and test further instances), namely the programs dj-130, implementing the Deutsch-Jozsa algorithm [51] on 130 qubits using a total of 391 instructions, as well as random-13, representing a random circuit on 13 qubits that uses 432 instructions.
-Both of these circuits were generated using the benchmark library MOT Bench [43] and were selected to properly illustrate the benefits (but also limitations) of the proposed methods.
+Due to page limitation, we hereby focus on two representative instances (the availability as an open-source framework easily allows to try and test further instances), namely the programs dj-130, implementing the Deutsch-Jozsa algorithm [60] as well as random-13, representing a random circuit.
+The characteristics of the employed programs are further described in Table I. Both of these circuits were generated using the benchmark library MQT Bench [50] and were selected to properly illustrate the benefits (but also limitations) of the proposed methods.
 For all considered evaluations, the analysis methods were performed in real-time.
 Even as the program size increased, the algorithms efficiently performed their analysis tasks, with the primary performance bottleneck remaining the classical quantum circuit simulation.
-To this end, we have employed a dedicated simulator backend using decision diagrams as a data structure [52], [53].
+To this end, we have employed a dedicated simulator backend using decision diagrams as a data structure [61], [62].